How Satan Gets To Us

 When the individual yields (gives in) evil moves the process along to solidify and expand their foothold through repetition and escalation.
 Their objective is to gain so much control, over so many areas in our life, that we are — on a de-facto basis — dancing to evil’s tune instead of God’s, and will ultimately reject Him completely.

-Here are five ways in which evil spirits frequently gain a foothold:
+Here are five ways in which Satan’s tactics frequently gain him a foothold in us:

 - ENVIRONMENTAL PROXIMITY — This means being constantly bathed in the faulty behavior of others.
 It typically occurs in families or a close-knit group, and frequently involves abuse (physical, mental, emotional, spiritual), manipulation, dependencies (alcoholism, drug addiction), lust of various sorts, etc.